 This page may contain affiliate links.
 As an Amazon Affiliate, I earn on qualifying purchases.
-Please see our disclosure for more information.
+Please see our disclaimer for more information.

-1/2 pound ground beef
+- 1/2 pound ground beef

-1/2 of a minced onion
+- 1/2 of a minced onion

-3 green onions, chopped
+- 3 green bell pepper, chopped

-1/2 of a small head of cabbage, shredded.
+- 1/2 of a small head of cabbage, shredded.

-Then comes the fun part.
+Now comes the fun part!
 Take a dough circle and lay it out.
-Put a little filling (I guess about 1/4 to 1/3 of a cup depending on size of your circle) off center.
+Put a little filling (1/4 to 1/3 of a cup depending on size of your circle) off center.
 The pull the top of the dough over.
-Use a fork to crimp the edges and seal the dough together (you may need to keep the fork floured so it doesn’t stick).
+Use a fork to crimp the edges and seal the dough together (you may need to four the fork to prevent sticking).
 Place on a buttered cookie sheet.
 Repeat until all of your circles are made into filled pockets.

 MMMMM.
 So good.
 So easy.
 So portable.
 These were a huge hit.
 Joe enjoyed them for his lunches as did the kids and I. It made quite a few Pockets (I think 15).
 These would be great wrapped and frozen for future use.
 And I love that it uses my basic sourdough bread recipe.
 It is so easy just to make a double recipe to have enough for sandwich bread, these pockets and maybe even a pan or two of rolls.